smiilliin/token-generation/README.md

 ### Generation system

-All refresh tokens are created with a generation.
-All access tokens are only created when the refresh token's generation is valid.
+All refresh tokens are created with a generation and all access tokens are only created when the refresh token's generation is valid

 ## Install